nasa/GPU_SDR/pyUSRP/lib_docs_index.rst

 The "Data analysis" module
 --------------------------

 *This module contains all the functions used to analyze the data take with this software.
-This module is very application specific so if you are not using Kinetic Inductance Detectors it may not well suite your needs.
-If KIDs are used, particularly if Thermal KIDs are used, the function in this module will cast the data to meaningful physical values.*
+This module is very application specific: all the functions needed for general purpose analysis (like ffts) are in their respective submodule (i.e. noise)*

 .. automodule:: USRP_data_analysis
     :members: